Monroe County, West Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Monroe County is $54,508.
 This is 6% lower than the state median of $57,917.
-Compared to the national median of $78,538, household income here is 31% lower.
+It is also 31% lower than the national median of $78,538.
 The poverty rate stands at 15.7%.
 This is 6% lower than the state poverty rate of 16.6%.
 The unemployment rate is 10.0%.
 This is 74% higher than the state rate of 5.7%.
 The median home value is $146,100.
 Housing costs are 6% lower than the state median of $155,600.
 With a home-value-to-income ratio of just 2.7x, Monroe County is one of the most affordable housing markets in the area.
 82.6% of occupied housing units are owner-occupied.
 This homeownership rate is 11% higher than the state average of 74.3%.

 Race & Ethnicity